 Whether it’s Kali Uchis blurring the linguistic lines between English and Spanish, The Magic Gang bringing back barbershop sing-alongs, or Soccer Mommy combining some of the fiercest songwriting talent about with a strange, off-kilter handle on wit, the one thing all these debuts have in common is unpredictability.

-As the year reaches the half way point, here are some of the very best debut albums leading the way in 2018.
+As the year reaches its close, here are some of the very best debut albums leading the way in 2018.

 Taking its name from an incredible tame television show – which largely consists of baby-faced choirs singing angelic hallelujahs in churches around the country – Shame’s debut album stands in stark contrast.
 Ferocious, snarling, sarky and charged with a dark strain of wit, it’s a rare gift of a first record, setting the South London band strides ahead of their peers.